Shahablo/medcodepro/GroupProject/Design-Team/design-discussion.md

 - Separate Location class
 - Current Job relationship should be 0..1 to 1
 - Separate JobScored class with additional properties for yearly salary and bonus adjusted
-- The Main Menu doesn't relate to a specific class to be modeled in the UML class diagram because it is tied to user interaction within the app.
+- The MainMenu doesn't relate to a specific class to be modeled in the UML class diagram because it is tied to user interaction within the app.
 However, we will model the class JobComparer to be the main entry point of the application and will tie everything together
 - Separate CurrentJob to associate JobComparer with CurrentJob via 0..1 to 1 relationship
 - Associating Job with JobComparer via 0..* to 1 relationship to model multiple Job offers
-- adjustComparisonSettings accepting in parameter the updated comparisonSettings
+- adjustComparisonSettings accepting parameters that updated comparisonSettings
 - Covers all the requirements with properly defined relationships among classess

 Following cons were discussed: